 It’s not that these 2 companies — and many others like them — don’t want their employees to be more engaged.
 And it’s not that they aren’t trying to measure and improve it.
 It’s just that they don’t measure or manage engagement efforts in the most effective way.

 A recent Harvard Business School Publishing Report found that managers and leadership development experts from many organizations agree that creating engaged employees is a key goal of leadership development efforts.
 The Association for Talent Development found that high-performing organizations list engagement as a priority for their leaders.

-We use a leader-first approach as described in our newest white paper, Improving Employee Engagement: The E4 Solution for Leaders.
+We use a leader-first approach as described in our white paper, Improving Employee Engagement: A Solution for Leaders.

 As a practical matter, leaders are called upon to find ways to engage employees because they are most likely to take day-to-day responsibility for improving employee engagement.

 So how do leaders know what to focus on?
 Do frontline employees need to understand the company’s high-level strategy and goals?
 Does every worker need to have a friend at work?
 Is there some managerial magic to ensuring that every direct report loves their job?

 We have developed a data-driven framework to assess engagement and determine how leaders can best improve it.
 What works for leaders in one organization may not work in another.
 The framework looks at 4 levels: